 Our teams prioritise removal in the following order:

 For areas outside railway land, contact your local council.

-When you report graffiti to us, we’ll respond to it as quickly as we can.
+To report graffiti please contact us and we’ll respond as quickly as we can.

 We use a number of different methods to prevent graffiti including:

 If you have a concern or question, call our 24-hour helpline: